 Colorado Hot Spring Spas

 Wiesbaden Hot Springs Spa & Lodgings

-… is a secluded private soaking pool, fed by a waterfall of the Wiesbaden’s natural hot springs sources.
+- The Lorelei is a private soaking pool fed by a hot springs waterfall

 French Lick Springs Resort

 - Opened in 1902 during Indiana’s Gilded Age

 - Originally called “Eighth Wonder of the World”